 The COVID-19 pandemic has hit the healthcare system hard.
 The Wall Street Journal reports that the surge in coronavirus cases in parts of the U.S. has hospitals groaning under the strain of new patients.
-Hospitals are on the front lines in this crisis.
+Hospitals are on the front lines of this crisis.
 While the pandemic is raging on, hospitals’ primary focus is to provide patient care and find ways to stop the transmission of COVID-19 or at least slow it down.

 Hospitals need all systems running 24/7.
-Healthcare providers and especially the patients cannot afford any downtime.
+Healthcare providers and especially patients cannot afford any downtime.
 In the pressure of treating patients, other important business functions have been pushed to the side because of the overload.
 However, a working print environment and proper document management are critical to having a functioning hospital system.
 Patients’ records and files need to be accurate and ready to be transferred to other departments and even to the insurance providers without any problems or delays.
 During this pandemic, these systems and processes are crucial.
 Providing effective care for patients relies on an efficient document management process.

 Although hospitals have adopted an Electronic Health Records (EHR) system, the majority of healthcare providers still rely heavily on printed paper files and bills.
-Many hospital staff opt to use forms and documents to collect patient signatures for consent to medical procedures and other legal matters.
+Many hospital staff opts to use forms and documents to collect patient signatures for consent to medical procedures and other legal matters.
 Basically, hospital staff still use paper for intake forms, financial responsibility records, informed consent documentation, cost estimates, billings and receipts, correspondence between patients and insurance providers, and even for printing out backup files of Electronic Health Records.

 Managed print services are scalable and flexible solutions provided by third-party organizations to manage and optimize the hospital’s print infrastructure, document workflows, and paper output.
 They cover all aspects of the printing environment including devices such as printers, scanners, faxes, and copiers.